MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-06-29-local-session-storage.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_About_Local_Session_Storage
-title: 로컬, 세션 저장소에 대하여
+title: About local & session storage

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml